Keeping drivers and workers safe in construction zones

 Speed and distracted driving both are contributing factors.

-“That’s our office out there is on the roads,” said KDOT Equipment Operator Jared Krueger.
+“That’s our office out there is on the roads,” said Jared Krueger, KDOT equipment operator.

 Krueger and Chris Briley both work for KDOT and help to maintain the roads year-round.